Kunal123-kmk/CodeAlpha_Image-Gallery/README.md

-# CodeAlpha_Image-Gallery
+# CodeAlpha_Image-Gallery Task 1
+## Image Gallery

+Overview

-Creating an image gallery where uer can view  collection of images .
-Using HTML, CSS, JS.
+This project is an interactive image gallery created using HTML, CSS, and JavaScript.
+Users can view a collection of images and click on any image to see an enlarged version displayed in a modal overlay.